Helping Ease Infant Carsickness

 Of course, the middle of the back seat is the safest place for a car seat, so anything you can do to put it there would be nice.
 Also, it can help to look out the front window from the center of the back.
-Dramamine is safe for 2 year-olds and up.
+Dramamine is safe for treating infant carsickness in 2 year-olds and up.
 Benadryl is similar (but not the same) and would be safe to try.
-Check out the Medicine Cabinet for the correct dose.
-Below are some more tips on dealing with motion sickness.
-If this becomes a persistent problem, an occupation therapist specializing in sensory integration might be able to help.
+Below are some more tips on dealing with infant carsickness.
+If this becomes a persistent problem, an occupational therapist specializing in sensory integration might be able to help.
 An OT could test her vestibular system (this is where motion sickness comes from) and possibly show you some exercises to strengthen this system.
-To find an OT that could do this, visit American Occupational Therapy Association, Sensory Integration Special Interest Section: www.aota.org
+To find an OT that could do this, visit American Occupational Therapy Association, Sensory Integration Special Interest Section: www.aota.org.

-- Bring along books on cassettes or CD’s; your child can listen while looking out the window
+- Bring along audiobooks or music your child can listen to while looking out the window.

 - Fresh Air